 Stanford Science Fellowships

-We are very pleased that Stanford University has introduced a new Stanford Science Fellows program in the mathematical, physical, and life sciences for exceptionally qualified early-career scientists, with no more than two years of postdoctoral experience.
+We are very pleased that Stanford University has introduced a new Stanford Science Fellows program in the mathematical, physical, and life sciences for exceptionally qualified early-career scientists with no more than two years of postdoctoral experience.
 Fellows will pursue an independent research program and will have the opportunity to join one or more faculty research groups.
 The program will include community-building activities to foster career development and leadership skills, and workshops, seminars, informal lunches and dinners, and discussions with Stanford faculty and visitors on current topics throughout the natural sciences.

 Stanford Data Science Fellows

-Apply for Stanford Data Science Fellowships here
+Apply for Stanford Data Science Fellowships here.

 External Fellowships

-[New!]
 Brinson Prize Fellowships in Cosmology @ KIPAC

-Apply for the Brinson Fellowship here
+Apply for the Brinson Fellowship here.

 Other External Fellowships